vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Abstract

 \section{Abstract}

 Hybrid density functionals replace a fraction of an underlying generalized-gradient approximation (GGA) exchange description with a Fock-exchange component.
 Range-separated hybrids (RSHs) also effectively screen the Fock-exchange component and thus open the door for characterizations of metals and adsorption at metal surfaces.
-The RSHs are traditionally based on a robust GGA, such as PBE [PRL \textbf{77}, 3865 (1996)], for example, as implemented in the HSE design [JPC \textbf{118}, 8207 (2003)].
-Here we define a RSH extension to the van der Waals density functional (vdW-DF) method [ROPP \textbf{78}, 066501 (2015)], launching vdW-DF-ahcx.
-We use an analytical-hole (AH) framework [JCP \textbf{128}, 194105 (2008)] to characterize the GGA-type exchange in the vdW-DF-cx version [PRB \textbf{89}, 075148 (2014)], isolate the short-ranged exchange component, and define the new RSH.
+The RSHs are traditionally based on a robust GGA, such as PBE [PRL \textbf{77}, 3865 (1996)], for example, as implemented in the HSE design [JCP \textbf{118}, 8207 (2003)].
+Here we define an analytical-hole (AH) [JCP \textbf{128}, 194105 (2008)] consistent-exchange (AHCX) RSH extension to the van der Waals density functional (vdW-DF) method [ROPP \textbf{78}, 066501 (2015)], launching vdW-DF-ahcx.
+We characterize the GGA-type exchange in the vdW-DF-cx version [PRB \textbf{89}, 035412 (2014)], isolate the short-ranged exchange component, and define the new vdW-DF hybrid.
 We find that the performance vdW-DF-ahcx compares favorably to (dispersion-corrected) HSE for descriptions of bulk (broad molecular) properties.
 We also find that it provides accurate descriptions of noble-metal surface properties, including CO adsorption.